alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You can export a human medicine if you have a drug [manufacturer licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences).
+You can export a medicine if you have a drug [manufacturer licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences).

-If you want to export a human medicine that you haven’t manufactured, you’ll need a [wholesaler dealer licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences).
+If you want to export a medicine that you haven’t manufactured, you’ll need a [wholesaler dealer licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences).

-###What you can export

-You can’t export unlicensed human medicinal products manufactured under a [specials licence](/government/publications/supply-unlicensed-medicinal-products-specials) to a country outside of the [European Economic Area](/eu-eea).
+You can’t export unlicensed human medicines manufactured under a [specials licence](/government/publications/supply-unlicensed-medicinal-products-specials) to a country outside of the [European Economic Area](/eu-eea).

 ##Export certificates